sdondley/Dist-Zilla-for-Beginners/tutorial4.md

 generate a version number based on the current date.
 If you use git to manage your module's releases, you can use `[Git::NextVersion]` to automatically generate the next version number in sequential order.
-There are also other ways to generate your module's version that are more "developer friendly."
+There are also other ways to generate your module's version that are more "developer friendly" than the technique we showed you here.

 The point is TIMTOWTDI and there are hundreds of `Dist::Zilla` plugins out there to prove it.
 You can also write your own plugins to satisfy your inner control